jungtaekkim/bayeso/index.md

 Mandatory pacakges are inlcuded in requirements.txt.
 The following requirements files include the package list, the purpose of which is described as follows.

-* requirements-optional.txt: It is an optional package list, but it needs to be installed to execute some features of bayeso.
+* requirements-optional.txt: It is an optional package list, but it needs to be installed to execute some features of BayesO.
-* requirements-dev.txt: It is for developing the bayeso package.
+* requirements-dev.txt: It is for developing the BayesO package.
-* requirements-examples.txt: It needs to be installed to execute the examples included in the bayeso repository.
+* requirements-examples.txt: It needs to be installed to execute the examples included in the BayesO repository.

 ## Related Package
 * [bayeso-benchmarks](https://github.com/jungtaekkim/bayeso-benchmarks): We implement benchmark functions for Bayesian optimization.
 This package is included in requirements-optional.txt.